 VAT is charged on services relating to UK land regardless of the place in which the recipient resides for VAT purposes; the zero-rating available in respect of certain international services is not available where the services relate directly to UK land.
 Some associated services less directly connected with land (for example, accountancy fees) will usually be zero-rated.

 Inheritance tax is a form of death duty and without tax planning in advance you could leave your beneficiaries with unnecessary tax bills and unnecessary money being grabbed by the tax man.

-The value of estates above the threshold (currently £300,000 for tax year 2007 to 2008) is taxed at 40% unless it is left to a spouse.
-Recent legislation has doubled the value of assets that couples can leave behind without incurring inheritance tax.
-Married couples and civil partners now have a combined threshold of £600,000, rising to £700,000 by 2010.
+The value of estates above the threshold (currently £325,000 for tax year 2017 to 2018) is taxed at 40% unless it is left to a spouse, civil partner, a charity or community amateur sports club.

 Although, with a 40% rate on death and a 20% rate on lifetime transfers, Inheritance Tax is at first sight a significant amount.
 Various tax reliefs and exemptions are available which, properly used, can greatly reduce, if not remove, its impact:

 Some investors consider owning any UK property through the medium of a non-UK registered company for Inheritance Tax purposes, while being subject to any tax considerations in their non-UK home territory.